-Cyclosporine: Monitor for evidence of increased toxicity of cyclosporine when the two are used concurrently.
+Cyclosporine: Increased activity of both cyclosporine and corticosteroids may occur when the two are used concurrently.

 CYP 3A4 inhibitors: Triamcinolone acetonide is a substrate of CYP3A4.
-Caution is advised in co-administration of strong CYP3A4 inhibitors (e.g., grapefruit or its juice, ritonavir, atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, saquinavir, ketoconazole, telithromycin) with KENALOG-10 INJECTION, because increased systemic corticosteroid adverse effects may occur (see ADVERSE REACTIONS, Endocrine).
+Caution is advised in co-administration of strong CYP3A4 inhibitors (e.g., grapefruit or its juice, ritonavir, atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, saquinavir, ketoconazole, telithromycin) with KENALOG-40 INJECTION, because increased systemic corticosteroid adverse effects may occur (see ADVERSE REACTIONS, Endocrine).
 During post-marketing use, there have been reports of clinically significant drug interactions in patients receiving triamcinolone acetonide and ritonavir, resulting in systemic corticosteroid effects including Cushing's syndrome and adrenal suppression (see PRECAUTIONS and SYMPTOMS AND TREATMENT OF OVERDOSE).